FREQUENTLY ASKED QUESTIONS

 When do I get to pick out my puppy from the litter?

-Selection of the puppies will start when the puppies are five (5) weeks old.
+Selection of the puppies will start when the puppies are at least four weeks old.
 We will notify each person or family with a reservation when he/she/they can make a selection and which puppies are then available.

 When can I get my puppy?

 We believe that the puppies should not be put in a new home until they have matured to at least 8 weeks old.
 So we will establish their delivery date based on that maturity, and we will advise you of that date when the puppies are born.

 How can I get my puppy?

 Can I come to visit my puppy before he/she is delivered to me?

 Can you explain the generational designations for your doodle puppies?

 Doodles are created initially by breeding a purebred doodle with a purebred dog of another type.
 For example, a goldendoodle is a cross of a poodle with a golden retriever and a labradoodle is a cross of a poodle with a labrador retriever.
 A bernedoodle is a cross between a Bernese mountain dog and a poodle

 The designation of generations by the letter F and a number indicate the percentages of each type of dog existing in the new puppies and/or the generation of the puppy:

 For example, an F1 Goldendoodle is a dog that is 50% purebred Poodle and 50% purebred Golden Retriever.
 An F1b is created by breeding an F1 Goldendoodle back with a purebred Poodle, and is therfore 75% Poodle and 25% Golden Retriever.
 An F1bb (or F1b2) is the result of breeding an F1b Goldendoodle back with a purebred Poodle, and is therefore 87-1/2% Poodle and 12-1/2% Golden Retriever Breeding back with a Poodle reinforces some of the great qualities the Poodle has, such as a no-shedding coat, intelligence and friendliness.

 [These same designations apply to all types of doodles in like fashion.]